rubensamarojr/polymps/README.md

 ```
 - WINDOWS

-You can do it in two ways:
+You can do this in two ways:

 1st way - In the command prompt, type
 ```bash